Not all constructive feedback is helpful, but that’s what you often get if you aren’t specific when seeking it.

 A month or so later, I had this in mind as I wrote a rough draft of an executive summary.
 I didn’t have a chance to sit with him and review the draft, but he was able to look at it and send me back some comments.
 His feedback pointed to strengthening the depth and precision of the analyses.
 So I put my focus on those elements and we soon wrapped up the project.

-But like a broken record, on the next project we were back to talking about improving my discernment of the big picture.
+But like a broken record, on the next project we were back to talking about using it as a vehicle to improve my discernment of the big picture.
 I hadn’t made any progress on my goal.
 It was disappointing, and confusing.

 Without realizing it, in the midst of the work, I had set aside my improvement goal when I assumed that his feedback was to be my priority.
 I hadn’t been specific in what I wanted him to focus on during his review of the executive summary.
 I had generally assumed that in his position he knew better than I did about what was important.
 If he said to focus on analytical details, then I focused on them; and not on the big picture.

 In hindsight, I see that it is entirely probable that he didn’t have my improvement goal in mind when he reviewed the draft.
 He may have been feeling pressed for time, and so he found the easiest element to give constructive feedback on to keep things moving.
-Or perhaps he transferred a valid concern from another recent report onto this one.
+Or perhaps he recently had an issue with a different report, and it was top of mind so he transferred it to mine.

 The trap was that we both got caught up in increasing the quality of the document, without pausing to consider if the quality was satisfactory already.
 And we forgot that an important aspect of every piece of work is that it is a vehicle for “on the job” skills growth.